The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 file.close() #close the file
 ```

-### TileSet and TileMap
+### 11.2.
+TileSet and TileMap
 TileMap element is used like scene elements library.
 For example , It is possible define platforms into a TileSet and load this into TileMap.

 **The TileMap will be a elements factory where the TileSet define the elements type**.

 To create a TileSet it is necessary create a scene.
-Define the elements into this secene and when all elements are completed (Sprites+StaticBody2D/RigidBody2D+CollisinShape) transform the scene to TileSet.\
+Define the elements into this secene and when all elements are completed (Sprites+StaticBody2D/RigidBody2D+CollisinShape) transform the scene to TileSet.

 <div align="center">